ananyacanakapalli/PageWhisper/README.md

 - AI answers based on your documents

 **How to use**
-1. Run the app locally with Streamlit or access it on Streamlit Cloud.
+1. Run the app locally with Streamlit.
 2. Enter your OpenAI API key in the sidebar.
 3. Upload a PDF or DOCX document.
 4. Type your question and get AI answers.